 Tim Steury, editor of Washington State Magazine, interviewed Dissanayake at her home in Seattle.
 The portion of the interview that follows touches on her latest thinking about mother-infant interaction as a precursor to art.
-Watch for a feature about her work in the print version of Washington State Magazine later this year.
+Watch for a feature about her work in the print version of Washington State Magazine coming later.

 WSM: What effect have recent advances in neuroscience had on your work?